 - Scroll to the storage_info section and click Expand.

-If your device is affected by this issue, contact the Chromebox manufacturer to request a hardware replacement.
+If your device is affected by this issue, request a hardware replacement by contacting Hardware support.

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.